 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the top filtration product by Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters are rated as the top filtration product by All American Air Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can kill up to 98% of pollutants in your home’s air.
-These are the types of filters commonly utilized in hospitals to remove germs and keep everyone healthy, but Service Experts provides them for home air filters.
+These are the types of filters commonly utilized in hospitals to remove germs and keep everyone healthy, but All American Air Service Experts provides them for home air filters.
 If there are any critical respirational health issues for anyone in the home, the experts recommend the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters